 What Is A Rail Fence Quilt Pattern

 A quilt block made up of stacked rectangles is the easiest way to recognize a rail fence quilt pattern.
 A rail fence quilt pattern is made with many blocks of stacked rectangles placed in different directions to create a multitude of patterns.
-The zig zag pattern of this black, white & batik rail fence baby quilt is probably the most common and easy to recognize rail fence design.
+The zig zag pattern of this black & white rail fence baby quilt is probably the most common and easy to recognize rail fence design.

 A rail fence block may consist of two to five strips of fabrics in one block.
 Then the blocks are laid out to create a geometric design.
 The original name for the rail fence quilt pattern comes from the wooden rail fences used on farms.
 The pattern reflects the zig zag fence poles stacked up on each other around the perimeter of fields.

 How to Choose Colors for a Rail Fence Quilt

 The rail fence quilt pattern generally consists of a single block of stacked rectangles.
 You may choose a simple fabric combination of light and dark like this baby quilt or a monochromatic gradation of colors which is very popular.
 Or try the opposite end of the spectrum with a scrappy rail fence quilt filled with every color imaginable.
 Then for a more modern look, try an asymmetrical block in two different block color schemes for a triple rail fence.

 The organized stacked rectangles of the rail fence pattern keep all those fabrics nice and orderly, so you don’t have a chaotic collection of competing colors.
 If you have a large scrap pile that needs some trimming down, this could be your answer.